-- Moreover, the overall budget that the Mexican president hopes the Mexican Congress and state legislatures will appropriate in the out years assumes an enormous, improbable expansion over the 2020 proposed figure of $69 million.
-The 2021 budget of $176,302,164 assumes a 154% increase over the 2020 budget, while the 2021-2023 amounts ($324,832,546) assumes an improbable 386% expansion.
+- 92% of the promised appropriations rely on the improbable assumption that the Mexican Congress and state legislatures will greatly expand funding levels afterS. pressure over approval of a revised NAFTA ends.
+The 2021 budget of $176,302,164 assumes a 154% increase over the 2020 budget, while the 2021-2023 amounts ($324,832,546) assumes a 386% expansion.

 Mexican Protection Unions and Employers Have Won Injunctions Against the Mexican Labor Law Reforms That Are Vital to Implementation of a Revised NAFTA

 Mexico passed a new labor law in May 2019 to establish institutions and processes to replace the hundreds of thousands of fake “protection” union contracts that have suppressed wages in Mexico for decades.
 The powerful forces arrayed against improvements in workers’ rights have filed hundreds of lawsuits to try to block or gut the new law, similar to the attack here against Obamacare.
 At least two of these cases have resulted in injunctions.
 More than 200 cases are pending.
 Mexico’s Labor Ministry has appealed.
 Mexican officials seeking to assuage concerns about the lawsuits note that “amparos” (a form of injunction) would only protect the specific fake union contract named in each case.
 This is not reassuring: Successful lawsuits will encourage more cases to protect more bogus contracts.
 The fierce pushback against Mexican labor reform reveals why the labor terms and critically their enforcement terms in a revised NAFTA must be significantly strengthened.